sven-hash/docs/versioned_docs/version-stable/nym-simple-websocket-tutorial.md

     We're just looking to make sure we have our typescript file working when we run the application in the browser.
 We'll check this is just a moment.

-    Once we have done that , navigate into our `package.json` and in the scripts section, just above the test command,  paste the following:
+    Once we have done that , navigate into our `package.json` and in the "scripts" section, just above the test command,  paste the following:

     ```
     "start": "parcel src/index.html"